Biophilia | The Practice of Stillness and Connection

 I've been called a "late bloomer", one of those age-marking labels that I've grown to dislike.
-I wed my husband Ross at the ripe old age of 30, when many of my friends were already raising families.
-Shortly after we married, we moved to Arizona, bought our first home, and settled in.
+I married my husband Ross at the ripe old age of 30, when many of my friends were already raising families.
+Soon after, we moved to Arizona, bought our first home, and settled in.
 By then a "non-traditional student", I resumed my Art studies at Arizona State University, and discovered an obsession with metal working.
-The sculpture shop at ASU was VERY different from my familiar (Augustana College, the small liberal arts school where I first began carving stone).
+The sculpture shop at ASU was very different from my familiar (Augustana College, the small liberal arts school where I first began carving stone).
 At first I was intimidated, but soon felt a sense of empowerment like I have never known.
 I fell in love with metal casting.
 The process was seductive, magical, and much different from stone carving.
 But here, in this new environment, I found another meditative place to create.
-I was among classmates of all ages, both men and women, in a Foundry course taught by a woman.
+I was among classmates of all ages, both men and women, in a foundry course taught by a woman.
 This was not your average high school shop class from days of yore.
 I found my tribe, and from that moment on I was casting metal every semester until I graduated.
-It was the physicality of process that attracted me to foundry work; the various mold making techniques, pouring the molten metal, the teamwork and choreography, the grinding, chasing and patination.
+It was the physicality of process that attracted me to the work; the various mold making techniques, pouring the molten metal, the teamwork and choreography, the grinding, chasing and patination.
 The final product is a tangible record of thought and physical labor.

-After receiving my Bachelors degree, my wish was to remain at ASU, pursue an MFA, and continue my work in the foundry.
+After receiving my Bachelors degree, my wish was to remain at ASU, pursue an MFA, and continue my work in metal casting.
 Instead, I was encouraged to explore new adventures elsewhere, and grow to find a new familiar, so that is what I did.
 For the next 3 years I divided my life between the University of Arizona in Tucson and our home in Mesa.
 The first year of graduate school was tough: living in an apartment again, being away from home, my husband, my dogs, my friends, and feeling completely out of place.
 What was I doing here?
 I started experimenting with new materials, but hadn't really found my voice yet.
 So, I continued working with cast metal, focusing on large, singular forms-- no doubt a response to the isolation I felt.
 One weekend at home, Ross asked me to sew a button on his shirt.
 As I began to stitch, I became intrigued by the beauty of this everyday object and the irony of me using it.
 The sewing needle: a curious, simplistic tool, that in it's reflective material is always present.
 It has the capacity to mend, pierce, support, and when threaded leave evidence of a journey.
 I began to see the needle as a figure, as myself navigating my way.
 With newfound passion, I returned to my grad studio and set out to create a self portrait.
 I designed and constructed a life size figure out of Styrofoam, wax, and twine, then cast it in bronze.
 The result, Needle 5' 9", symbolizes a defining moment in my growth as an artist, and as a woman.
 It represents personal strength, perseverance, and for me, celebrates the "non-traditional".

 As I reflect on my education, and the many times in life when I wanted to give up and return to the comfort of the familiar, I think of the duality of experience and weaving through the highs and lows.
 What was once most difficult, turned out to be one of the best experiences of my life.
 It was my path.
 I was meant to be there, at the time I was there, and with the people that shared that time and space.
 Had I not been there, I would not be here.